 The Lawrence Schiller Archives - at the Briscoe Center in Austin, TX

-Within the 900+ boxes that contain Lawrence Schiller’s archives, housed at the Briscoe Center in Austin, TX. are one-of-a-kind objects that bring clarity to the past where there may have been uncertainty.
+Within the 900+ boxes that contain Lawrence Schiller’s archives, housed at the Briscoe Center for American History in Austin, TX. are one-of-a-kind objects that bring clarity to the past where there may have been uncertainty.
 While in the center of the news-making events that produced these original items, Schiller understood the importance of preserving these pieces of history.
 He recognized that the knowledge of the past prepares us for the future.

 Besides original documents and ephemera available for research there are 2,800+ hours of audio tapes, video interviews, documentary, and narrative films.
 In addition the archives contain 15,000"+ database records, documented with images and relevant metadata.
 From Schiller’s own lens and acquired archives there are over 200,000+ photographs.